Treatment Center Setting

 TREATMENT & ASSESSMENT

-Admission is gained through an online application form, and those who are accepted remain in treatment for at least 90 days.
+Admission includes a comprehensive medical assessment conducted either online or via phone, and those who are accepted remain in treatment for at least 90 days.
 Once admitted, clients participate in both group and individual therapy.
-Treatment modalities utilized include cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), eye movement desensitization and reprocessing (EMDR), and 12-Steps as well as holistic activities like yoga, hiking, camping, and access to a gym.
-Medication management and treatment for mood disorders, trauma, and other dual diagnosis are also available.
+Treatment modalities utilized include cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and the 12 Steps.
+Medication management and treatment for mood disorders, peer support services, trauma, and other dual diagnosis services are also available.

 Outpatient programming can be accessed as step-down aftercare treatment.
-IOP runs Monday through Thursday and includes similar activities and therapies as the residential program on top of alumni support.
-Clients may stay in sober living while attending the IOP or day treatment (partial hospitalization) programs.
+IOP runs Monday through Thursday, from six to nine p.m. and includes similar activities and therapies as the residential program on top of alumni support.
+Clients may stay in sober living during many stages of treatment.

 ACCOMMODATIONS & AMENITIES

-According to photos published on the facility's website, residents stay in a cozy and upscale, ranch-like home that features a 2,000 square foot stone patio, a 12-foot-tall rock fire pit, and vast outdoor space.
+According to photos published on Mountain Peak Recovery's website, residents stay in a cozy and upscale, ranch-like home that features a 2,000 square foot stone patio, a 12-foot-tall rock fire pit, and vast outdoor space.
 Smoking is allowed on-site and visitors may stop by on Sundays.
+Meals consist of mostly American-style cuisine, and cooking staff can accommodate most diets.

-Both staff members also noted that the individualized care was excellent, and Sean added: "The environment is spectacular.
+Both staff members noted that the individualized care was excellent.
+Employee Sean added: "The environment is spectacular.
 It is nestled about 8 miles up Spanish Fork canyon, and you couldn't experience a more beautiful, serene place."

 User ReviewsReview this Center